nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_DATA_DESIGN.md

 ## Level Up Models

 Once you have looked over the ERD and understand relationships for Gamers, Games, and Events, create your modules and classes.
 Then import the classes into the package init module.

+There is a many-many relationship between the Gamers and Events to show who is attending an event.
+Read the [Many to Many Relationships](https://docs.djangoproject.com/en/3.2/topics/db/models/#many-to-many-relationships) resource to learn how to set that up.

 ## Migration of Models